 Banksy Street Art

 Alas, however treasured, the pieces tend to be impermanent, either because of vandalism or thievery.
-The following iconic pieces are still up to see — but we make no guarantees about how long they’ll remain.
+Most of the following iconic pieces are still up to see, though the nature of street art makes it so we can never know when one will disappear.

 'Falling Shopper' - Bruton Street, London